-When adding skills to your resume though, be selective and specific.
-Hiring managers want to know why you’re a strong candidate for the job, not everything you’ve been qualified to do for your whole working life.
-They also don’t want to know about all the things you can do which have nothing to do with the job for which you applied.
+Hiring managers want to know why you’re a strong candidate for the job, not everything you’ve been qualified to do your entire working life.
+There is quite a bit you shouldn't include on a resume.

-Skills You Don’t Have: This may seem obvious, but many people fluff-up their skills or put skills on their resume that they don't necessarily have.
-A CareerBuilder survey reports that more than three-quarters of Human Resources managers (77 percent) report having caught a lie on a resume.
-Some of those lies include exaggerating or embellishing the qualifications the applicant has for a job.
+This may seem obvious, but many people fluff up their skills or put skills on their resume that they don't have.
+A CareerBuilder survey reports that more than three-quarters of human resources managers (75%) have caught a lie on a resume.

-What could be worse?
-Imagine getting grilled about your qualifications during a job interview, and not being able to respond because you don’t actually know enough to give a solid answer to the question.
+Imagine the awkwardness and embarrassment of getting grilled about your qualifications during a job interview, and not being able to respond because you don’t actually know enough to give a solid answer to the question.

 Many technologies have become obsolete, and knowing how to use them isn’t an asset other than in rare circumstances.
-In fact, it might make your knowledge seem very outdated, and your interviewer might think you're a tech dinosaur.
+In fact, it might make your knowledge seem very outdated, and the employer might think you're a tech dinosaur.

 If you have been out of the workforce for a while, take the time to ensure you have current skills listed on your resume that employers demand and value.

-On a similar note, don’t list things like Microsoft Office, email, or internet.
+On a similar note, don’t list things like Microsoft Word, email, or web searching.
 Employers have an expectation that everyone knows the basics required for almost every office job in today’s workplace.

 Here’s what to look for when you’re reviewing the job ad, including how to evaluate the job title, qualifications, requirements, responsibilities, and required experience.

-Make a Match: Now that you’ve learned what the employer wants, match your qualifications to the job.
+Now that you’ve learned what the employer wants, match your qualifications to the job.
 Make a list of the skills in the job posting in one column.
 List the skills and experience you have that make you a contender for the job in the second column.
-Use the skills that are the closest match to what the employer is seeking in your resume.
+In your resume, include the skills that are the closest match to what the employer is seeking.

-Be Specific: Don’t list general skills, especially if you’re applying for a tech role.
-Avoid listing “Computer Skills,” and instead, include the programming languages, hardware, software, apps, and other skills you possess that qualify you for the job.
-If you have certifications, be specific when you list that certification.
+Don’t list general skills, especially if you’re applying for a tech role.
+For example, avoid saying you have “computer skills,” and instead include the programming languages, hardware, software, apps, and other skills you possess that qualify you for the job.
+If you have certifications, be specific when you list those.
 For example, list QuickBooks Certified ProAdvisor, AWS Certification, SQL, iOS, or Java.

-Tailor Your Resume for the Job: Job postings may seem similar, but every employer has a different set of requirements.
+Job postings may seem similar, but every employer has a different set of requirements.
 Even when the job looks the same, each employer may be seeking something different.
-It’s important to tailor your resume to showcase your qualifications for specific jobs.
 Take a few minutes to tweak your resume, so it matches the position you're after.